 Upgrading to any new version of a database can be a long and complex process.
 This is because you typically have application-side dependencies that mean you also have to upgrade your drivers and sometimes parts of your code as well.

-With the new Versioned MongoDB API, that all changes.
+With the new MongoDB Versioned API, that all changes.
 You will be able to upgrade to the latest releases of the MongoDB database without first having to upgrade your applications and drivers.

 With the Versioned API, you can pin your application to a specific version of the MongoDB API with the confidence that your code will continue to run for years, without interruption, even as the database is upgraded beneath it.
 This provides you with a level of investment protection and API stability that you don’t get from most other databases.